-Use these links to download application questions to help you prepare your application, and the budget template and timeline template which you will need to complete to submit.
+Find the link to the application form, download application questions to help you prepare your responses, and the budget template and timeline template which you will need to complete to submit on the CLY2025 website.

-Once ready, use the link on the CLY2025 website to be taken to the online application form (available from 17 February), input your responses and upload your documents.
-If you wish to apply by recorded audio or filmed responses to the application questions, please submit your recording and additional documents to creativehealth@croydon.gov.uk via WeTransfer or another free file transfer platform.
+If you wish to apply by recorded audio or filmed responses to the application questions, please submit the recording and additional documents to creativehealth@croydon.gov.uk via WeTransfer or another free file transfer platform.
+If you are unable to use the online form, please email your documents to creativehealth@croydon.gov.uk.